sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 ## Share on social media

+Once the pages are finished, you may want to modify how they are shown when shared on social media.

 By default, the Page Builder adds a basic page schema for each content page.
-You can modify the content of this schema in the CMSPage component.
+However, you can modify the content of this schema in the CMSPage component.

 ```shell